 2. Andhadhun | Director: Sriram Raghavan

 While most Indian films base themselves on a narrative that introduces a central conflict in order to move the protagonist into battling it in the third act, Shriram Raghavan’s “Andhadhun” introduced conflicts every 10 minutes.
-In doing so, he dished out a deleciously pacy black comedic thriller that keeps you on your toes from start to finish.
+In doing so, he dished out a deliciously pacy black comedic thriller that keeps you on your toes from start to finish.
 Filled with hilarious, colorful and deranged characters, the film rides like a hopping rabbit on an enlarged piano who suddenly gets its leg stuck on the key that plays the highest note.
+Andhadhun was certainly one of the best Hindi movies of 2018.

 1. October | Director: Shoojit Sircar